 The wine spends 10 months in tank and 10 months in bottle before release.
-There is no oak influence—you get the authentic taste of very old vine malbec with this bottle.
-Since the vines were planted pre-phylloxera, this likely is the purest expression of historic malbec you can drink.
-Long finish—rare in malbec.
+There is no oak influence—you get the authentic taste of very old-vine malbec with this bottle.
+Since the vines were planted pre-phylloxera, this likely is the purest expression of historic malbec you can ever drink.
+Long finish.
 Expressive minerality.
 Fine-grained texture in medium-full body.
 Serious, showy, impressive rather than pop-and-pour easy drinker.
 Malbec is a drink-now wine rather than on built for aging, so if you get your hands on this effort, plan a special meal for it soon.

 Bodega Colomé has been part of the Hesse Collection since 2001.
 It was founded in 1831, probably by the Spanish Governor of Salta, Nicolás Severo de Isasmendi y Echalar.
 In 1854, his daughter Ascensión, who married José Benjamín Dávalos, brought the first French pre-phylloxera malbec and cabernet sauvignon vines to Colomé.
 Grapes from three vineyards, planted in that year, are still used in the production of Colomé Reserva wines such as this one.
 Colomé Estate belonged to Isasmendi-Dávalos families for some 170 years until the Hess purchase.

 Hess Family Wine Estates is “a family-owned, fifth-generation company committed to responsible agriculture and business practices.”
 Donald Hess retired from active management in 2011, turning operations over to Timothy Persson, the fifth generation of the Hess family.
 The winery contributed to the building of the Colomé community center, its church, an art museum, the school, and better housing.
 Colomé is the source of employment and income for most of the village’s inhabitants.
 Colomé produces more than 130,000 gallons of wine annually and sells in more than 40 countries.